We build a sustainable future and generate lasting impact by investing in businesses that solve global development challenges.

 Finnfund invests in businesses that drive sustainable development, whether they are companies are already operational or in the process of being set up.

-See video about impact investing in developing countries.
+See a video about impact investing in developing countries.

 More videos are published on Finnfund’s YouTube channel.